margiehertneck/TidyDataProject/CodeBook.md

 and tBodyGyroJerk.XYZ).
 Also the magnitude of these three-dimensional signals were calculated using the Euclidean norm (tBodyAccMag, tGravityAccMag, tBodyAccJerkMag, tBodyGyroMag, tBodyGyroJerkMag).
 Finally a Fast Fourier Transform (FFT) was applied to some of these signals producing fBodyAcc.XYZ, fBodyAccJerk.XYZ, fBodyGyro.XYZ, fBodyAccJerkMag, fBodyGyroMag, fBodyGyroJerkMag (Note the 'f' prefix indicates frequency domain signals).
-These signals were used to estimate variables of the feature vector for each pattern.
+These signals were used to estimate variables of the feature vector for each pattern *in the raw dataset*.

-Mean and standard deviation were estimated from these signals and used as a base to create the tidymean dataset.
-The numeric variables in the tidymean dataset (below) provide the average for each mean/standard deviation variable based on the unique subject performing an identified activity:
+**Mean and standard deviation were estimated from these signals in the raw dataset; the mean and standard deviation variables from the raw dataset were used as a base to create the tidymean dataset.**  The numeric variables in the tidymean dataset (below) provide the average for each mean/standard deviation variable based on the unique *subject* performing an identified *activity*.
+Because the course assignment indicates
+*calculating the average for the mean and standard deviation variables*, the tidymean dataset also includes averages for variables pulled from the raw dataset that indicated "meanfreq" or the weighted average of the frequency components.

+Numeric variable names for the tidymean dataset are listed below:

   [3] "tBodyAcc.mean.X"
   [4] "tBodyAcc.mean.Y"